abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_2_Installing/Section_2.md

     -> Open another terminal -> Type which gcc.

     -> CodeLite.org -> Docs -> Download -> Ubuntu / Debian -> Copy and paste
-    on terminal one by one -> Exept sudo apt install codelite.
+    on terminal one by one -> Except sudo apt install codelite.

 ### Configuring CodeLite on Ubuntu Linux
 > [!IMPORTANT]